 In the past few weeks, two major Protestant Seminaries have taken the surprising step of setting aside money for a fund to explicitly be used for reparations.
 In one case, Princeton Seminary (which has set aside $27 million) acknowledged that it had benefited from the “slave economy.”
-Virginia Theological Seminary—of the Episcopal Church—has set aside money ($1.7 million) to benefit the actual descendants of the slaves who helped to build the campus.
+Virginia Theological Seminary—of the Episcopal Church—has set aside money ($1.7 million) to benefit the actual descendants of the enslaved persons who helped to build the campus.
 In both cases, these institutions have also acknowledged their complicity with segregation or with other ways in which black folk were not able to fully participate in the life of their community.

 “Reparations” has been a surprisingly controversial word.
 For those who are still unwilling to even acknowledge the existence of white privilege, it has been difficult to even extract an admission that chattel slavery was a serious sin which had seriously damaged the moral fiber of our country.
 Even worse, they seem to believe that it is something which happened in the past—and which has nothing to do with them personally.
 So, they are not in any way responsible for either the past, or the present.

 That is a challenging and difficult attitude to confront.
 Sadly, some of these folks are not willing to engage in dialog or to explore evidence which might contradict their world view.
 Their mind is made up, and as far as they are concerned, the subject is closed.